BerndFranzen/SWGOH-Guildstats/README.md

 SUPPORT THE PROJECT
 ===================
 You find this tool helpful and want support further development?
-You can donate through PayPal using the contact mail-address.
+You can donate through PayPal using the contact mail-address swgoh-guildstats@outlook.com.

 Q&A